-But then the day comes when your small income becomes more and you decide to registrate as sole proprietor to save some money on taxes as you will pay just 6% of your profits and it seems twice less of your current payment.
+But then the day comes when your small income becomes more, and you decide to register as a sole proprietor to save some money on taxes as you will pay just 6% of your profits, and it seems twice less of your current payment.

 But don't get too hasty and use our calculator to see if it's profitable.

 Since 2012, it's profitable to be a sole proprietor as you make 11k in a month.
-The fact that a sole proprietor should allocate fixed payments to the Pension Fund and social insurance funds, which make up a total of 17208.25 rubles a year in 2012.
+A sole proprietor should allocate fixed payments to the Pension Fund and social insurance funds, which make up a total of 17208.25 rubles a year in 2012.

-Doubling was canceled and instead when your profits excess 300k per year sole proprietor pays additional 1% to Pension Fund.
+Doubling was canceled, and instead, when your profits excess 300k per year, the sole proprietor pays an additional 1% to Pension Fund.
 The following chart shows the monthly income that makes it profitable to be a sole proprietor by years.